 If you were baptized in the Diocese but do not know the name of the parish, please contact the Office of Archives and Records.
 Staff can assist you in locating the parish where the records might be kept.
 To best assist, we will need the following information:

-Please submit all requests in writing either by email to: firstname.lastname@example.org,
+Please submit all requests in writing by USPS to:

 Diocese of Corpus Christi

 Attn: Archives/Records – Records Request